 What an ENFP can bring to an INTJ

-It is important for INTJs to have deep and meaningful conversations, small talk is not really their thing.
+It is important for INTJs to have deep and meaningful conversations; small talk is not really their thing.
 It is easy for an ENFP to have these deep conversations with them.
-And when an INTJ becomes judgmental and very set in their opinion, an ENFP can help them see more points of view.
-They can open their eyes to look at situations from different perspectives and to stop the INTJs from judging too fast.
+And when an INTJ becomes judgmental and very set in their opinion, an ENFP can help them see other points of view.
+ENFPs can open the INTJs’ eyes to see situations from different perspectives and to stop the INTJs from judging too fast.

 This awareness of the different perspectives also enables ENFPs to show INTJs that not everything is bad.
 That there is beauty in life.
 ENFPs make the life of INTJs more colorful and help them bring out their inner child.